Frequently Asked Questions:

 How do I know what financial aid I am eligible for?

 Once you have a complete financial aid file at CLC an award notification will be viewable in your E-services.
-Processing of fall award letters begins early June.
+Processing of fall award notices begins early June.

 How do I apply for a loan?